ClinicalTrials.Veeva

 Work packages:

-Work package 2 - Data management and data preparation: The first step is to clean and prepare the plethora of data from different sources and in different formats for further statistical analysis.
+WP 2 - Data management and data preparation: The first step is to clean and prepare the plethora of data from different sources and in different formats for further statistical analysis.
 A key aspect will be the formatting of the data to account for the different time frames: minutes for CGM data, hours and days for EMA data, months for questionnaire data, and years (12 month and lifetime) for clinical diagnostic interviews.
-The data from several different sources will be made available through a parameterised interface for data collection and storage.
+The data from several different sources will be made available through a parameterized interface for data collection and storage.
 Data-centric solutions will be used as the backend, such as employing a NoSQL database.
 The NoSQL database allows for the storage of unstructured data from various sources and can be horizontally scaled to handle a growing volume of data.
 A possible implementation is based on Apache Cassandra, known for its high availability and scalability.
 Suitable metadata and data standards are defined to ensure high comparability.
 The infrastructure for data collection and storage follows the recommendations of the German Ethics Council for the use of Big Data in medicine.

+WP 3 - Development of the digital twin: Digital twins for subgroups are developed for identifying critical events and starting points for intervention from multimodal data using machine learning and data science techniques.
+Ultimately, optimized approaches will be provided for the automatic identification of patterns, similarities in the data, and outliers.
 To develop the digital twin, a hybrid modelling approach is used as the mathematical model.
-This hybrid model leverages two approaches: (1) Mechanistic models that are based on mechanistic physiological models of glucose regulation.
-These models are using ordinary differential equations (ODEs) to simulate the regulation of glucose in people with diabetes.
-(2) Long-Short Term Memory (LSTM) models that are exclusively data-driven and are more useful when mechanistic physiological models are not available: e.g. there is no physiological model for the impact of mood, diabetes distress or depression on glucose.
+This hybrid model leverages two approaches: 1.)
+Mechanistic models that are based on mechanistic physiological models of glucose regulation.
+These models are using ordinary differential equations (ODEs) to simulate the regulation of glucose in PWD.
+2.)
+Long-Short Term Memory (LSTM) models that are exclusively data-driven and are more useful when mechanistic physiological models are not available: e.g., there is no physiological model for the impact of mood, diabetes distress or depression on glucose.
 Both approaches allow the modelling of dynamic systems, but LSTMs are powerful in data-driven, complex and non-linear scenarios, while ODEs perform well in accurately modelling physiological states.
-The LSTM can be used to model psychosocial factors that are difficult to formalise, whereas ODEs are used to model glucose control, which is well understood and described by physiological laws.
+The LSTM can be used to model psychosocial factors that are difficult to formalize, whereas ODEs are used to model glucose control, which is well understood and described by physiological laws.
 Therefore, the Digital Twin uses ODEs to model glucose trajectories and LSTM to capture psychosocial influences.
 By combining these two methodologies, a digital twin can be constructed that accurately captures complex relationships from a large data set, while adhering to physiological constraints.
-For the twinning procedure, an appropriate technique will be chosen based on the data and data fit (e.g., Markov Chain Monte Carlo [MCMC]).
+For the twinning procedure, an appropriate technique will be chosen based on the data and data fit (e.g., Markov Chain Monte Carlo (MCMC)).
 Taken together, the combination of ODE and LSTM can be used to learn complex, non-linear relationships in the data and make predictions.
 MCMC can then be used to quantify the uncertainties of these predictions and calibrate the parameters of the ODE/LSTM model.
 By combining ODE/LSTM networks for modelling temporal dynamics and MCMC methods for uncertainty quantification and parameter calibration, the accuracy and robustness of digital twins can be improved.

-Based on the validation data, the accuracy (e.g. sensitivity, specificity, positive/negative predictive value) and precision (e.g. difference between simulated time in range and actual time in range) of the predictions from the digital twin are assessed.
+Based on the validation data, the accuracy (e.g., sensitivity, specificity, positive/negative predictive value) and precision (e.g., difference between simulated time in range and actual time in range) of the predictions from the digital twin are assessed.

 Enrollment